sonic-net/SONiC/doc/pmon/sonic_thermal_control_test_plan.md

 ### Setup Configuration

-Since this feature is not related to traffic and network topology, default configuration on a T0 topology is good enough for this test.
+Since this feature is not related to traffic and network topology, all current topology is good for this test.

 ### Ansible and Pytest